-In his role in making strategic planning decisions for London, the Mayor may occasionally take over an application for his own determination.
-He must then hold a public hearing before deciding whether or not to grant planning permission.
+In their role of making strategic planning decisions for London, the Mayor may occasionally take over an application, therefore becoming the local planning authority.
+They must then hold a public hearing before deciding whether or not to grant planning permission.

 Public hearings are normally announced at least one week in advance.
-They are held in the Chamber at City Hall in the evening, unless otherwise advertised.
-The Chamber has a capacity of 250 people and is fully accessible.
-For information about accessing City Hall see location map and disabled access.
+They are held in the Chamber at City Hall, unless otherwise advertised.